P5vc/fetch-apply/README.md

 If you wish for host-specific Special Files to override the class's Special Files (as opposed to supplementing them), preventing the class's corresponding Special Files from being run for that host, create a file in the desired host directory named `override`.
 This file may be left blank.

 If override mode is set for a host, but no overriding Special File is found in the host directory, the class's Special File will still be run.
-This allows you to specify only certain Special Files that should be overridden/customized for the specific host, while still allowing the host to use the class's "default" Special Files for any Special Files that has not been included in the host directory.
+This allows you to specify only certain Special Files that should be overridden/customized for the specific host, while still allowing the host to use the class's "default" Special Files for any Special Files that have not been included in the host directory.
 If you simply wish to prevent a class's Special File from being run for a specific host, but do not have any actions that you would like to override it with, create a blank Special File of the same type in the host directory and activate override mode for that host.

 To review, every host directory **may** contain the following files (and they may be left blank):